5 tips to totally nail that remote job interview

 1. No pants!

-If you don’t have to wear ’em, why would you?
+Let’s start with the basics: if you don’t have to wear pants, why would you?
 It’s business on the top, lazy unemployed bum on the bottom.
 Literally.
 Just remember not to stand up.

-Have you ever felt that you’d interview better after a shot and a chaser?
+Have you ever felt like you’d interview better after a shot and a chaser?
 Well, now you can!
-Without the fear of an in-person interviewer being able to smell alcohol on your breath, you can imbibe freely.
+Until they invent Smell-O-Zoom, you don’t have to worry about your interviewer being able to smell alcohol on your breath and can easily get away with a drink or two.
 This will definitely help with those “creative” interview questions about golf balls in busses and the shape of (wo)man hole covers.
 Cheers!

 4. Make sure you prep Microsoft Teams at least 24 hours in advance